Senior Saints

 Led by Chris Kennedy

-We will then alternate reading and discussing books on Christian living (the first will be Side by Side by Ed Welch) and books of the Bible (starting with Hebrews), while seeking to build community within our group and the church.
+The Doctrine of the Bible by David Dockery) and books of the Bible (starting with 1 Corinthians), while seeking to build community within our group and the church.
 A bit of preparation each week will serve you and the class members with deeper and richer discussion.
-One Sunday each month, we will divide into a men’s group and women’s group and pray for specific needs in each person’s life.
+The first Sunday each month, we divide into men’s and women’s groups to pray for specific needs in each person’s life.

 Growing in Our Devotion to Christ